rsksmart/devportal-1.0/rif/relay/operator-manual.md

 ### On Testnet

-There is no script for this situation, so you will need to call the method `acceptToken(address token)` directly in the following contracts, using an account with tRBTC:
+There is no script for this situation, so you will need to use web3 to instanciate this contracts:
 - `SmartWalletDeployVerifier`
 - `SmartWalletRelayVerifier`
 - `CustomSmartWalletDeployVerifier`
 - `CustomSmartWalletRelayVerifier`

+ Then call the method `acceptToken(address token)` directly in each contracts, using an account with tRBTC: